LuisChineaRangel/game-of-life/README.md

 ## Bugs

 Please report all bugs [here](https://github.com/iluzioDev/game-of-life/issues).
-If appropriate, please attach a small test volume which you think GameOfLife isn't handling correctly.
+If appropriate, please attach a small test volume which you think The Game of Life isn't handling correctly.

 ## References